 Land Mass Coverage Progress: The larger light brown boxes on the graphic below represent the size of each county as a proportion of Scotland.
 For example, Inverness covers 14.4% of Scotland's land mass.
 The smaller brown boxes represent the area of land registered in the Land Register within that given county, e.g. 22.3% of the land mass of Inverness is on the Land Register.
-The areas of land not registered in the Land Register can be found in the Keeper's other property register, The General Register of Sasines.
+The areas of land not registered in the Land Register of Sasines.